top of page

 carrots

-Yellow and orange fruits and vegetables are also on top of our list.
-Carrots, sweet potatoes, and yellow squash, for example, are amazing food sources to keep your eyes healthy!
-They are packed with beta-carotene, which is converted into vitamin A in the body and is essential for maintaining good eye health.
+Yellow and orange fruits and vegetables are also on top of the eye-friendly foods list.
+Carrots, sweet potatoes, and yellow squash are packed with beta-carotene, which your body turns into vitamin A. Vitamin A supports the surface of your eyes so you can see better in low light.

 citrus fruits and berries